-A number of new or amended standards and interpretations became applicable for financial periods beginning on or after January 1, 2020.
-The Group noted that these new or amended standards did not have a material impact on the Group's financial position or disclosures made in the condensed consolidated financial statements.
+A number of new or amended standards and interpretations became applicable for financial periods beginning on or after January 1, 2021.
+The Group noted that the latter did not have a material impact on the Group's financial position or disclosures made in the condensed consolidated financial statements.